thjr/hass-digitraffic/README.md

 Configuration
 -------------

-Currently supported are weather/tms-sensors, sse-attributes and ais-locations.
+Currently supported are weather/tms-sensors, sse-attributes, ais-locations and train-locations.

 Example configuration, with all supported sensors configured: